 8.1 Changes to the Type Design: Major Changes, Minor Changes, Supplemental Type Certificates (STC).
-The EASA-approved design engineering data is normally data supplied by an EASA Design Organization Approval (DOA) holder, or data approved by the AA of the Type Certificate Holder (or equivalent), or data supplied by the customer and approved by EASA.
-In all cases, the customer is responsible for confirmation of data approval.
-Details for the acceptance and/or validation of FAA-approved changes to the type design by EASA are contained in Annex 1 to the Agreement and in the associated Technical Implementation Procedures for Airworthiness and Environmental Certification (TIP).
+The EASA-approved design engineering data is normally data supplied by an EASA Design Organisation Approval (DOA) holder, or data approved by the AA of the type certificate validation of FAA-approved changes to the type design by EASA are contained in Annex 1 to the Agreement and in the associated Technical Implementation Procedures for Airworthiness and Environmental Certification (TIP).